Legendrian knots and constructible sheaves: Introduction

+Motivated by the appearance of these wild character varieties, we speculated in a previous version of this article that perhaps the intriguing structures of \cite{GMN} may be found in our moduli spaces more generally.
+This remains largely conjectural, but the connection between general cluster varieties and the moduli spaces here has since been clarified in \cite{STWZ}; a key role there was played by constructions similar to that of Proposition \ref{prop:rf}.

-In fact, we find a somewhat more complicated, but rigorous and more general, relation to the Khovanov-Rozansky homology.
+The connection to \cite{OS, ORS} suggests one connection between our work and the Khovanov-Rozansky \cite{Kh,KhR} triply-graded knot homology.
+We have found another, more complicated, but rigorous and more general, relation to the Khovanov-Rozansky homology.
 If we close up a positive braid by wrapping it around a cylinder, then the moduli spaces in this case are constructed from open Bott-Samelson-type spaces over the flag variety.
 The same spaces arise in Webster-Williamson's \cite{WW-HOMFLY} geometric construction of the Khovanov-Rozansky invariants, which means the category we construct gives a route to these categorified knot invariants.
 In some more detail, the moduli spaces of sheaves have a geometrically induced map to the adjoint quotient of the general linear group, obtained by restricting the sheaf to the top of the cylinder, where it is a local system on a circle.
 The map induces a weight filtration on cohomology, and the Khovanov-Rozansky invariants are the second page of the associated spectral sequence.

 \addtocontents{toc}{ }